Volunteers clean Susan B. Anthony neighborhood

 ROCHESTER, N.Y.
 (WROC) – Forty volunteers of the World Mission Society Church of God partnered with the City of Rochester to clean up a one-mile stretch around the Susan B. Anthony historic neighborhood on Sunday morning.

-“The Church of God volunteers were all great, very friendly, very loving and everyone one was very nice to my son” Andrea, Site Manager at Storage Space located in the Susan B. Anthony neighborhood, said.
+“The Church of God volunteers were all great, very friendly, very loving and everyone one was very nice to my son” Andrea, Site Manager at Store Space Self Storage located in the Susan B. Anthony neighborhood, said.
 “The volunteers did a great wonder with helping clean the back lot of my workplace that was filled with so much trash.”

 The Church of God has done more than 6,000 worldwide environmental cleanups to date and has worked to restore and maintain the community of Rochester throughout the years.